funengineering/funengineering.github.io/_posts/2025-02-18-02-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 ## First login

 Use your favorite SSH client (e. g.
 PuTTY) to connect to the RPi from your laptop or desktop computer.
 Create a SSH connection to your RPi by providing its IP address.
-Use port 22, as this is the standard port for SSH.
+Use port 22, which is the default for SSH.
 When the connection is established, you will see a terminal window showing a login prompt.
 Use the username and password defined during the OS installation to log in.

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-02-21%20232418.png" alt="PuTTY parameters" width="400"/>